HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 WHO ARE YOU CREATING CONTENT FOR AND HOW TO SERVE THEM

-Understanding your audience will determine a) which social media platforms you should be using, and b) what type of content they value.
+a) which social media platforms you should be using, and

-If you haven’t already, create an ideal customer profile for your business.
-This will help you better understand your business from your customer’s point of view.
-When you put yourself in their shoes it reframes how you approach your content strategy.
+If you havenāt already, create an ideal customer profile for your business.
+When you adopt the mindset of your ideal client, it reframes how you approach your own content strategy.
+This will allow you to optimize your content for them.

-Your ideal customer profile should cover:
+Your ideal customer profile should cover demographics:

-age range
+age bracket

 education level